Points of View Suggestions for Future "Co-Creation Drug Discovery Learning from Research and Development of COVID-19 Therapeutics and Vaccines

 On March 4, 2020, Takeda announced the start of development of a plasma fractionated formulation for the treatment of COVID-19.
 Relevant developments since then are shown in Table 5.

-Since April 2020, 10 of the world's top manufacturers of plasma-fractionated products have gathered one after another, as well as members from other industries, in an initiative called the CoVIg-19 Alliance, to conduct research and development to rapidly deliver a therapeutic agent to patients amid the widespread prevalence of COVID-19.
+Since April 2020, ten of the world's top manufacturers of plasma-fractionated products have gathered one after another, as well as members from other industries, in an initiative called the CoVIg-19 Alliance, to conduct research and development to rapidly deliver a therapeutic agent to patients in the midst of the COVID-19 epidemic.
 In April 2021, although the results of the Phase III clinical trial were announced and development was reported to be discontinued, many competing companies quickly promoted therapeutic drug development through co-creation.
 Table 6 shows the top global companies by number of blood products.
 Of the top 15 companies, more than half (8) are participating in the Alliance, and in addition, all 10 participating companies are of different nationalities.
 One of the reasons why the alliance of many top plasma fractionation companies from different nationalities was able to move forward so quickly is due in part to the unique environment of an infectious disease pandemic.
-Normally, when many companies participate in an alliance, the delineation of competitive and non-competitive areas and various rights must be thoroughly discussed prior to the development of a therapeutic drug, and a considerable amount of time is required before an agreement is concluded.
+Normally, when many companies participate in an alliance, the delineation of competitive and non-competitive areas, as well as various rights and responsibilities, must be thoroughly discussed prior to the development of a therapeutic drug, and a considerable amount of time is required before an agreement can be concluded.
 On the other hand, in this alliance, the companies were able to proceed with discussions quickly and smoothly without giving priority to profit (business).

 Although it may be difficult to utilize the experience gained through this alliance under normal circumstances from a rights perspective, we expect that the know-how gained through this alliance will be utilized for therapeutic drugs and vaccines of various modalities, including plasma fractionated drugs, in the infectious disease pandemics that may occur in the future.

-3. Co-creation for the entire disease spectrum, from treatment to prevention, diagnosis, and control of severe disease
+3. Co-creation for the entire disease from treatment to prevention, diagnosis, and control of severe disease

-On June 1, 2020, Shionogi announced its new mid-term business plan through FY2024, in which the company reported that it aims to care for the entire spectrum of diseases, including diagnostic, preventive, and unwell, through a diverse approach that includes partnering strategies, with the core strength of the pharmaceutical company, therapeutic drugs (Figure 8).
+On June 1, 2020, Shionogi announced its new mid-term business plan through FY2024, in which the company reported that it aims to care for the entire spectrum of diseases, including diagnostic, preventive, and unwell, through diverse approaches, including partnering strategies, with the core strength of the pharmaceutical company, therapeutic drugs (Figure 8).

 The company is using the COVID-19 epidemic as an opportunity to push forward with co-creation in areas other than therapeutics at an unprecedented speed.
 The company's collaborative efforts in response to COVID-19 are shown in Table 7.
 It shows that the company is working to achieve total care for COVID-19 in the non-therapeutic Disease Journey, including epidemic forecasting, prevention, diagnosis, and control of severe disease, as well as drug discovery research, in collaboration with various stakeholders, including academia, pharmaceutical companies, and non-pharmaceutical industries.